The Sinai desert splits the two continents of Africa and Asia.

 Flights to Dahab

-Please contact us to check the transfer prices.
+Please contact us to check the current transfer prices.

 Other carriers include:

-From the UK: Thomson, Monarch, Easy Jet, Egypt Air (2x 23kg free baggage!) and Thomas Cook.
+From the UK: Easy Jet, Egypt Air (2x 23kg free baggage!)
+Pegasus and Turkish Airlines

-From Germany: Condor, Air Berlin, Sun Express, Tui Fly, Egypt Air (2x 23kg free baggage!) and Turkish Airways.
+From Germany: Condor, Air Berlin, Sun Express, Tui Fly, Egypt Air (2x 23kg free baggage!)
+Pegasus and Turkish Airlines.

 Fit to Dive